Suzanne Tapp has been with the Teaching, Learning, and Professional Development Center

 Program and directed the program for more than eight years before moving to the Assistant

 Director role.
 She currently serves as the Executive Director of the TLPDC and provides

 direction for the center as a whole.
 She is also an adjunct instructor with the Integrative

 Studies program and enjoys teaching the Raider Ready first-year seminar each fall.

 Her current research interests focus on organizational development as related to centers

-Suzanne recently served on the Core Committee (the Board of Directors) for the Professional and Organizational Development Network for Higher Education (POD).
+Suzanne served on the Core Committee (the Board of Directors) for the Professional and Organizational Development Network for Higher Education (POD).
 She is the past chair and a founding member of the Texas Faculty Development Network.
-She is a member of the Board of Reviewers for Student Learning through Mentored Scholarship.
-Her most recent publication included an article titled, “Negotiating a Seat at the Table: Questions to Guide Institutional Involvement” in To Improve the Academy.
-Other work may be found in venues such as The Journal on Centers of Teaching and Learning, Studies in Graduate and Professional Student Development and the Journal for the Advancement of Marketing Education.
-She is a frequent presenter and will co-facilitate the American Association of Higher Education-POD Organizational Development Institute in January, 2015 with colleagues from Texas Tech, Indiana University Bloomington,, and Saint Louis University.
+She is the co-editor of Transparent Design in Higher Education Teaching and Leadership: A Guide to Implementing the Transparency Framework Institution Wide to Improve Learning and Teaching.
+Other work may be found in venues such as To Improve the Academy, The Journal on Centers of Teaching and Learning, Studies in Graduate and Professional Student Development and the Journal for the Advancement of Marketing Education.
+She is a frequent presenter and particularly enjoys opportunities to match theory with practical classroom application.

 In her spare time, Suzanne is most often found cheering on and joining her family in their latest running/cooking/traveling adventures.